 I have a bias towards sweet potatoes.
 They end up in everything in fall and winter months.
 In fact, sweet potatoes become the focal point of so many meals that by March I feel like I should be orange.
 The extra flavor and color beat regular potatoes any day.
 Sweet potatoes (for me at least) are one of the versatile fall vegetables.
 I think just the sheer amount of sweet potato recipes I have on my site is evidence to how much I love this fall treat.

 When it comes to telling the difference between yams and sweet potatoes (in the U.S.), there is actually no trick.
-Yams sold in grocery stores are actually sweet potatoes with the “yam” label.
-True yams are a starchier root vegetable that you can find in international supermarkets (since it is native to Africa.)
+Yams sold in mainstream grocery stores are actually sweet potatoes with the “yam” label.
+True yams are a more starchy root vegetable, typically found in international supermarkets.
+(Yams are native to Africa and Asia.)
 If you want to freeze sweet potatoes, simply cook however you like (steam, boil, roast) until almost tender.
 Let the sweet potato cool and pack away in a freezer safe container.
 I love freezing mashed sweet potatoes for use in soups and roasted sweet potatoes for use in stews!